Research Candidates' Projects

 Research interests include: Environment, Human rights, Public policy, Public relations, Refugees, Regional integration, Social policies, Trade and Women.

-Thesis: The Global Dimension of Right-Wing Populism: A Comparative Case Study Between India's Bharatiya Janata Party and the Italian League
+Thesis: Women's Participation in Political Parties: A Comparative Case Study of the Bharatiya Janata Party in India and the League in Italy

-She holds a B.A. in Politics, International Relations and Human Rights at the University of Padua, and an M.A. in International Security at the Institut Barcelona d’Estudis Internacionals (IBEI).
-During her master she spent one year in India to write her final dissertation, while working first at the EU Delegation to India and Bhutan, and then as a research assistant for the Trivedi Centre for Political Data (TCPD) at Ashoka University.
+Sofia holds a B.A. in Politics, International Relations and Human Rights at the University of Padua, and an M.A. in International Security at the Institut Barcelona d’Estudis Internacionals (IBEI).
+During her master she spent one year in India to write her final dissertation on the Bharatiya Janata Party, while working first at the EU Delegation to India and Bhutan, and then as a research assistant for the Trivedi Centre for Political Data (TCPD) at Ashoka University.

 Her research interests include: